Types of Human Errors and How to Avoid Them

 The following steps are suggested to reduce the likelihood of human error:

-• Design plant and equipment to reduce error possibilities – poorly designed displays, ambiguous instructions.
+- Design plant and equipment to reduce error possibilities – poorly designed displays and ambiguous instructions.

-• Check that job procedures, instructions, and manuals are clear and kept up to date.
+- Check that job procedures, instructions, and manuals are clear and updated.

 How to Avoid Mistakes

-Human error is unavoidable, but by taking some simple precautions, you can help reduce the chances of it causing an accident.
+Human error is unavoidable, but taking some simple precautions can help reduce the chances of it causing an accident.
 Stay safe out there!

 Creating a culture where people feel comfortable reporting mistakes and near-misses is also important.
 Too often, people are afraid to speak up because they don’t want to be seen as incompetent or careless.
 But if we can create an environment where people feel comfortable admitting when they’ve made a mistake, we can help everyone learn from those mistakes and avoid them in the future.